Peter Sanderson (tailor): Working for Anne of Denmark

+Sanderson, or possibly Peter Rannald, made a gown of "double burret" silk for Anne of Denmark in June 1597 loaded with jet passementerie and buttons.
+The gown was too heavy to wear and she ordered it to be remade with less jet.
+In May 1599, he made clothes for the two Princesses to wear at Margaret's baptism.

 In 1600 Sanderson went to law over a debt of £54 owed by Libra Hamilton, Lady Ayton and her husband William Hume, for workmanship and merchandise supplied to Lady Ayton and her daughters and servants.

 A signed bill from "Peter Sandersoun" for clothes for Princess Elizabeth in 1602 survives at the National Records of Scotland.
 It includes gowns with "stenting, stiffing, clasps and wire", a farthingale costing 20 shillings, and with a few items for her brothers and clothes for pages, totals £154 Scots.
 Items mentioned in the treasurer's accounts made for Princess Elizabeth include; a gown of Spanish taffeta lined with plush, a gown of figured velvet with white on incarnate satin sleeves, and a night gown with a "wyliecoit" petticoat for nightwear.

 Sanderson went to England after the Union of Crowns in 1603 and joined the household of Princess Elizabeth and Prince Henry at Oatlands as the court tailor.
 Another Scottish tailor, Patrick Black, was in the Prince's service in 1605, and Edinburgh town council allowed him to be a burgess despite his absence in London.

 Peter Rannald, who had been one of the queen's tailors, died in 1609, and his widow Jonnett Birs petitioned for payment of £1,300 Scots from a royal precept dating from 1595.
 King James asked for confirmation that such an old debt was still outstanding.

 Sanderson returned to Edinburgh and there are several records of him pursuing bad debts from aristocratic clients.
 His daughter Anna married John Cunningham, a tailor, in 1613.
 In 1630 his widow, Helen Cranstoun, petitioned Charles I for unpaid tailoring bills of Anne of Denmark totalling £3000 Scots.